Kia: Kia America

 Kia Motors America (KMA), now known as Kia America, Inc., was incorporated in California on October 21, 1992, and became the American sales, marketing, and distribution arm of Kia Corporation.
 Kia America is based in Irvine, California, and currently offers a complete line of vehicles through more than 755 dealers throughout the United States.
 The first two models that were introduced to the U.S. market in 1993 were KIA Sephia and Kia Sportage 4x4.
 In the United States, sales began in late 1993 for the 1994 model year, at four dealerships in Portland, Oregon.

 As a brand, KMA has continued to improve over the years as well; in 2013, Kia Motors America recorded its 18th consecutive year of increased U.S. market share, and for the past five consecutive years (2015–2019) it has been recognized by J.D.
 Power as the highest ranked mass market brand in initial quality.

 In November 2009, Kia started production at the first U.S. Kia Motors plant, Kia Motors Manufacturing Georgia, in West Point.
 Though the Kia Sorento crossover vehicle was the only model to be assembled there at first, the facility has since expanded its production lines to include the Kia Optima mid-size sedan, now sold as the K5, in 2011 and the Kia Telluride crossover SUV in January 2019.
 As of September 2019, the location has successfully built over 3 million units of these three models altogether, and shortly after celebrated another milestone by reaching its 10th year of production in November 2019.
 Currently, the facility has a production capacity of 340,000 vehicles per year (largely dedicated to the Telluride and Sorento crossover SUVs) and is responsible for distributing them to hundreds of dealerships in the U.S. and Canada, as well as fulfilling shipments across North America and even overseas.
+In 2025, Kia America posted total sales of 852,155 units, its highest annual total and the first time it surpassed 800,000 units, up 7% from 2024 and marking a third consecutive annual sales record.

 Kia Canada

 Kia Canada was formed in 1999 as a subsidiary of Kia Motors Corporation serving the Canadian market.
 It is headquartered in Mississauga, Ontario, where it employs approximately 180 people.
 Kia Canada is best known for its mid-market lineup of sport utility vehicles and crossovers, which are midway in size between SUVs and ordinary sedans, and increasingly for its electric vehicles and plug-in hybrids.
 In 2021, Kia Canada introduced a new logo and slogan, "Movement that inspires".
-As of 2021, Kia Canada sold nearly 80,000 vehicles a year.
+In 2025, Kia Canada set an annual sales record with 94,622 vehicles sold, up 9.2% from 2024.